frapplecat/moonup/README.md

 ## HAMBURGER MENU CODE
 https://alvarotrigo.com/blog/hamburger-menu-css/

 * This was an excellent run-through of various style and options.
-I adpated one of them so it extended a bit further into the page and didn't partially block my logo
+I adapted one of them so it extended a bit further into the page and didn't partially block my logo
 Also amended the colours and removed some lines.

 ## WHITE TEXT APPEARS BOLDER